arBest/BERT_FOR_DRUG_ID/README.md

 `bash ner_finetune.sh`

 ### Run inference on an example
-**Modify paths** in ner_infer.sh to give paths to vocab.txt and config file of the BERT model.
+**Modify paths** in `ner_infer.sh` to give paths to vocab.txt and config file of the BERT model.

-Modify example to extract disease and chemical entities `python ner_example.py`
+Modify example string of less than 512 tokens to extract disease and chemical entities

+`python ner_example.py`